UnkindPartition/ansi-terminal/Contributing.md

 files.
 The `Win32` package has developed over time and module `System.Win32.Compat` is used to reduce the use of CPP pragmas in other modules.

-CPP `#include` pragmas are also used to include code from files to limit code duplication in modules that are specific to the 'Unix' or Windows versions of the package.
-The common code is located in folder `src\includes`.

-Separate 'Unix' and Windows versions of the package exist because, before Windows 10 version 1511, the native terminal software on Windows did not support the control sequences and emulation was required.
+Separate 'Unix' and Windows versions of the package used to exist because, before Windows 10 version 1511, the native terminal software on Windows did not support the control sequences and emulation was required.
 Microsoft has not supported Windows XP since 8 April 2014 (and GHC has not supported Windows XP from GHC 8.0.1 of May 2016); Windows Server 2003 since 14 July 2015; Windows Vista since 11 April 2017; Windows 7, service pack 1 since 10 January 2023;
 Windows 8.1 since 10 January 2023; and Windows 10, version 1507 (which 1511 of
 December 2015 updated) since 9 May 2017.
-Consequently, currently, there is no version of Windows that both has support by Microsoft and needs emulation.
-This may make changes to the emulation difficult to test.
+Consequently, there is no longer any version of Windows that both has support by Microsoft and needs emulation.

-The package uses GHC's 'Safe Haskell' language extensions `Trustworthy` (introduced in GHC 7.2.1) and `Safe` (introduced in GHC 7.2.1 but not stable until GHC 7.4.1) to add flags explicitly to all modules.
-For most modules, that is done using a CPP pragma: `#include "Common-Safe-Haskell.hs"`.
-Modules `System.Console.ANSI.Windows.Detect` and `System.Console.ANSI.Windows.Emulator` use `System.IO.Unsafe.unsafePerformIO` but are flagged `Trustworthy`.
+The package uses GHC's 'Safe Haskell' language extension `Safe` (introduced in GHC 7.2.1 but not stable until GHC 7.4.1) to add flags explicitly to all modules.

 The source code generally follows
 [Johan Tibell's style guide](https://github.com/tibbe/haskell-style-guide), but